zarifmahfuz/ChatApp/README.md

 I built this application to be scalable.
 So, my implementation of the websocket and webserver can be scaled up and distributed across several nodes.

+## Class Diagram

+If you want to look at a more lower level details, check out my [objected-oriented design](https://github.com/zarifmahfuz/ChatApp/blob/main/docs/design/oop.jpg) of the application.

 ## References

 This project wouldn't be possible without these valuable information resources.